Diffusion Models with Double Guidance: Generate with aggregated datasets: Computational Efficiency

 \section{Computational Efficiency}

 Thanks to the simplicity of the EDM framework, we are able to obtain high-quality samples using only a small number of sampling steps \cite{karras_edm}.
 Unless otherwise specified, the number of sampling steps is set to 18, which brings significant advantages in computational efficiency.
 In Figure \ref{fig_sampling_speed}, we report the sampling speed of our model and COATI-LDM under varying batch sizes, along with the decoding time of COATI.
+For visualization purposes, we set the number of sampling steps of COATI-LDM to 100 and 200, while its default sampling steps is actually 1000.
 All measurements were conducted on an NVIDIA A100 GPU.
 As observed, when the sampling step is set to 18, DMDG achieves the fastest sampling speed, and the runtime remains relatively stable across different batch sizes.
 In contrast, decoding latent vectors using COATI is highly sensitive to the batch size.
 Larger batches significantly slow down the decoding process.
 This suggests that a smaller batch size should be preferred when decoding with COATI.
 Furthermore, our experiments in Section \ref{sec_nearby_sampling} demonstrate that DMDG maintains a high nearby sampling success rate even under limited oracle calls, which highlights one of its advantages.

+In Figure \ref{fig_sampling_speed}, we also report the sampling speed of image inpainting via DMHG and JIT-H-16 in Section \ref{sec_inpaint}.
+It can be observed that sampling with DMHG is approximately twice as fast as sampling with JIT alone, since DMHG requires computing gradients through the entire JIT model and ResNet-18.